 The Company estimates the useful lives of furniture and fixtures based on the period over which the assets are expected to be available for use.
 The estimated useful lives of furniture and fixtures are reviewed periodically and are updated if expectations differ from previous estimates due to physical wear and tear, technical or commercial obsolescence and legal or other limits on the use of the assets.
 The carrying amounts of furniture and fixtures are analyzed in Note 7.
-Based on management's assessment as at December 31, 2014 and 2013, there is no change in the estimated useful life of furniture and fixtures as at those dates.
+Based on management's assessment as at 2014, there is no change in the estimated useful life of furniture and fixtures as at those dates.
 Actual results, however, may vary due to changes in estimates brought about by changes in factors mentioned above.
+Furniture and fixtures was fully depreciated as of December 31, 2015.